-The integrated stereo speakers support sound output for WAV file and MIDI playback, and audio from the optional CD-ROM drive.
+The integrated stereo speakers support sound output for WAV file and MIDI playback, and audio from the CD-ROM or DVD drive.
 They also support external audio input devices such as a CD player, tape deck, or stereo tuner connected to the computer through the microphone line-in jack.
 Headphones or external speakers can be connected to the computer through the stereo speaker/headphone jack.